leekarensl/leekarensl.github.io/_posts/2022-08-10-enhancing-targeting-accuracy.md

 Again, referring to the rare disease example, Recall would tell us *of all patients who actually had the disease, how many did we correctly predict*

 The tricky thing about Precision & Recall is that it is impossible to optimise both - it's a zero-sum game.
 If you try to increase Precision, Recall decreases, and vice versa.
 Sometimes however it will make more sense to try and elevate one of them, in spite of the other.
 In the case of our rare-disease prediction like we've used in our example, perhaps it would be more important to optimise for Recall as we want to classify as many positive cases as possible.
-In saying this however, we don't want to just classify every patient as having the disease, as that isn't a great outcome either!
+In saying this however, we don't just want to classify every patient as having the disease, as that isn't a great outcome either!

-So - there is one more metric we will discuss & calculate, which is actually a *combination* of both...
+So - there is one more metric we will use, which is actually a *combination* of both...

 <br>
 **F1 Score**